hazelcast/hazelcast-jet/site/docs/operations/docker.md

 > You don't need the `-i` and `-t` parameters if your job class exits
 > after the job is submitted.

-## Docker Image Tags

-Similarly to available distributions, there are multiple images available for each Jet version.

-The image with regular version number, e.g. {jet-version}, is equivalent to the regular distribution.

-The image with `-slim` suffix, e.g. {jet-version}-slim, is equivalent to the slim distribution.